dqualizer/dqualizer-gatling-spike/README.md

 has to be provided **before building or running the project**.

 An example for a dqualizer gatling configuration can be found [here](gatling-runner/src/gatling/resources/poc/gatling-example.conf).

+Gatling HTML-reports will be stored in the folder [gatling-runner/results](gatling-runner/results).